LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 	-DGNOME_PRINT_USE
 	-DGTK_INTERFACE -DGTK2
 --- added emc_mods.c to compile list

+vars_names.c/.h:
+--- backported fix from version 7.126 to fix a crash if varible number is not a number

+var_names.c:
+--- backported fix from version 7.126 to fix a crash if varible number is not a number

 MAKE file:
 --- The makefile in source folder contains instructions for realtime program. added defines for modbus